Gordonby/securing-azure-storage-accounts/README.md

 ### Immutable Storage Policy

-There are two methods of implementing immutable storage;
+There are two methods of implementing immutable (WORM) storage;

 1. Time Based - When the interval is known
 2. Legal hold - When the interval is unknown

+Policies are applied at the Storage Container level.

 ## Protecting files from deletion